 Home of The Sketchbook Project collection, the Brooklyn Art Library incorporates a reading room where you can dive your nose into a book or enjoy a hands-on artistic experience attending artist presentations.
 An estimated 12,500 sketchbooks from more than 130 countries sit on the selves, including the works of inspirational minds such as Ms. Sumayang and her drawn memoirs, printmaker Steven Peterman, and Web developer Shane Zucker to name a few.
 For six years the Sketchbook Project has bound art supplies, vintage good, and an intimate glimpse into the imagination of eloquent and innovative worldwide artists.
 The library is open 11am to 7pm everyday.

 This former HBO prop warehouse has given itself a facelift as the 15,000 square-foot space is now consumed with all things music.
 From magazines to records to CDs and a sizeable performance space, this London-based label establishes its third store, and claims the title of the largest record store in New York City.
-Rough Trade is the go to spot for all things music.

 This stylish bar and movie theatre creates the ultimate experience for film lovers.
 The Nitehawk Cinema has a downstairs bar paired with an upstairs cinema.
 The bar menu is curated by chef Saul Bolton, and offers a nice mix of craft brews—Brooklyn, Sixpoint, Goose Island—and specialty cocktails.
 The leather booths, dark features, burnished metal, and minimal movie paraphernalia sets the atmosphere for the bar, while luxurious chairs and triangular tables fill the cinema.
 The Nitehawk mainly plays indie flicks and certified blockbusters.
 It is advised to arrive early if you wish to eat, although you can order during the show.
 Alcoholic drinks are forbidden in the cinema due to New York State Law.